antiBaconMachine/grunt-envToJson/README.md

 #### options.vars
 Type: `Object`
 Default value: `{}`
+Description Map of environment variables to the json keys they should be injected into

 ### options.assignToVar
 Type: `String`
 Default value: 'module.exports'

-Assign the output to this var.
+Description Assign the output to this var.
 Pass a falsy value to just get the json;

+### options.whiteSpace
+Type `Int`
+Default value: 4
+Description passed as the 3rd arg to JSON.stringify when writing out the object;

 Map of environment vars to config keys.

 ### Usage Examples